Letter To Port Vale - Fan Behaviour

 - GFCSC - Keith

-- 4 min read
+- 7 min read

-After receiving complaints from Gillingham supporters about the behaviour of a minority of Port Vale fans following our 0-1 victory, we sought the opinions of both Gills and Port Vale fans regarding the incidents.
+After receiving complaints from Gillingham supporters regarding the behaviour of a minority of Port Vale fans following our 0-1 victory, we sought the opinions of both Gills and Port Vale fans regarding the incidents.

 We would like to thank both sets of supporters, who took the time to write to us and send us videos.
 Several Gillingham supporters, all with families enjoying the final game of the season, have informed us that this was the first time they have ever felt genuinely unsafe at a football match.